UConn vs. Gonzaga: Odds, spread, over/under - NCAA Tournament Elite Eight

 UConn vs. Gonzaga Betting Trends

-- Huskies games have gone over the point total 20 out of 34 times this season.
+- Huskies games have hit the over 20 out of 34 times this season.

-- Gonzaga has won 15 games against the spread this season, while failing to cover 20 times.
+- Gonzaga has put together a 15-20-0 record against the spread this year.

 - In the Bulldogs' 35 chances this season, the combined scoring has gone over the point total 21 times.